CLT-SG/CLT-CLESS-Player/mobile/README.md

      ```
      **Note**: Replace `/home/YOUR_USERNAME` with your actual home directory path.

-     **⚠️ Important**: The `local.properties` file contains machine-specific paths and should NOT be committed to version control.
+     **Important**: The `local.properties` file contains machine-specific paths and should NOT be committed to version control.
 It's already included in `.gitignore`.

 3. **Java Development Kit (JDK 17)**
    ```bash